BABYY

 Chinese Gender Calendar

 The Chinese gender chart is a surprisingly accurate method for determining whether you will be having a girl or a boy.
 These charts can be found online – you just enter your age at the time you conceived together with the month of conception, and it will tell you the supposed gender of your baby.
+For more info on Chinese Gender Prediction and the Chinese Gender Calendar.

 The Nub Theory